What happens to credit card debt after death

 Community property complications

-The question of who can inherit debt "gets a little more complicated in community property states," says Michael R. Kerr, legal counsel and legislative director for the Uniform Law Commission, which drafts the Uniform Commerical Code and the Uniform Probate Code.
+The question of who can inherit debt "gets a little more complicated in community property states," says Michael R. Kerr, senior manager of U.S. government affairs at Enova International.
 Generally, assets accumulated during a marriage are considered joint property in community property states.
 But, in some cases, so are debts.

-States that employ community property laws: Alaska, Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+States that employ community property laws: Arizona, California, Idaho, Louisiana, Nevada, New Mexico, Texas, Washington, and Wisconsin.
+Alaska also has community property laws, but only if spouses voluntarily enter into such a community property agreement.
 Not all community property states play by the same rules.
 "All states have variations," says Rendleman.

 So if your husband or wife has a separate card account and runs up debt, at death "it's possible that debt could pass to the spouse," says Kerr.
 But it isn't always cut and dried.
 "I think there is case law going either way," he says.